UPDTATE: Empathic Building is now a part of Haltian. Read more about the news here.

 Empathic building is, like the word empathic suggests, a service that aims to measure and execute the best possible end-user experience.
 A smoother and intuitive working environment leads to a more motivated workforce.
 The solution gathers data from IoT sensors that measure things like occupancy, air quality and indoor positioning, and visualizes it to the software for the use of the end users.
 All this data can be analyzed and reported for the leadership and facility management to support decision making.

-Right now, Tieto is working on developing their Empathic Building solution towards an even more human centric approach, where data can be used to make better business decisions in all areas of operation.
+Right now, Empathic Building solution is being developed towards an even more human centric approach, where data can be used to make better business decisions in all areas of operation.
 The future vision is to solve end-user problems using data gathered from not just the environment, but from people themselves.

 “When we’re talking about office and school environments where use cases are quite similar, we aim to lessen unnecessary admin jobs and create a good end-user experience by solving normal everyday things.
 These are things like how you can find a certain document, or if you need to reserve a meeting room or just walk in.
 Things that are present in our everyday lives.”